-You can use more than one SQL Server availability group.
+New for this release, TFS 2013 allows you to use more than one SQL Server availability group.

 Use SQL Server documentation for guidance about configuring AlwaysOn Availability Groups.
 TFS does not require any specific AlwaysOn Availability Group configuration.
 Use the configuration that best meets your team’s needs and the recommendations found in SQL Server guidance.
 See Getting Started with AlwaysOn Availability Groups (SQL Server).